 Below is a sample medical treatment consent letter written for a babysitter.
 A copy should be sent to the authorized person, the doctor or hospital that is mentioned in the letter and to the insurance company.
 The parent or guardian should keep a copy.

-Sample Medical Treatment Consent Letter
+Sample Medical Treatment Consent Letter For Babysitter

 Name of Parent